Why stop at seizing the day? Take back every minute

+Sarah Walz, NAIT’s coordinator of academic support services, wouldn’t accuse me of waste, but she has ideas about how to be more efficient.
 Each semester, she shares her timely tips with students.
-Recently, she shared them with us so we might apply them to our work days or, for that matter, our lives.
-Here are five steps toward time well spent.
+Recently, she shared them with us so that we all might apply them to our work days or, for that matter, our lives.

 To find time, you first need to know where it goes.
-Walz recommends an audit: create a three-day schedule, look back and fill it to the best of your memory with what you did and when.
+Walz recommends an audit: Create a record of your last three days, filling it in to the best of your memory with what you did and when.

-It will also show the lows, and likely point out those black holes of inactivity you should attempt to avoid – the couch, the game console, whatever pulls you in and doesn't easily let go.
+It will also show the lows, and point out when you gravitate toward those black holes of inactivity you should attempt to avoid – the couch, the game console, whatever pulls you in and doesn't easily let go.

 2. Identify your goals